Kiyoshi Inui

 Specialist Preserving Capital

 A Los Angeles County cardiologist with a strong investment portfolio finances the home purchase at 100% rather than liquidating assets for a down payment.
 The monthly cost of the higher loan balance is evaluated against the returns from the portfolio remaining fully invested.
-The analysis consistently favors financing over liquidation.
+For many physicians, the analysis favors financing over liquidating investments — though the right answer depends on your portfolio, tax situation, and goals.

 Surgeon — Santa Monica